ping-douglasl/mes-poc-orchestration/README.md

 # Get the Environment Up and Running
 ## Set Environment Variables
-1. Copy the `.env-dist` file to `.env`
+1. Copy the `.config-dist` file to `.config`
 1. Modify the new `.env` file to fit your configuration.

-## Using Docker Compose
-1. Run `bash ./init.sh compose`

-## Using Kubernetes
-1. Install Kompose in your WSL Container
-1. Run `curl -L https://github.com/kubernetes/kompose/releases/download/v1.31.2/kompose-linux-amd64 -o kompose`
+1. Copy the `.secret-dist` file to `.secret`
+1. Modify the new `.secret` file to fit your configuration.
-1. Run `bash ./init.sh kompose`
+1. Run `bash ./init.sh`

-You should now have cloned all the component project repositories to your local machine and docker containers should be spun up.
-From here, make any code changes you need to any of the project.
+This should clone the component projects to assemble the network, build necessary Docker images, and deploy to Kubernetes.

 # Extras
 ## Cleaning